QuickBooks 2014 Report Window Buttons

 After you’ve used the Settings tab and the Margins tab to specify how QuickBooks should print a report, click Print.
 QuickBooks sends the report to your printer.

 The E-mail command button lets you e-mail a copy of the report as an attachment.
 When you click E-mail, QuickBooks starts your e-mail program for you.

-To copy the report to a new workbook, select the Create New Excel Worksheet option and then the In New Workbook option.
-To copy the report to a new worksheet in an existing workbook, select the Create New Worksheet and In Existing Workbook radio buttons, and then enter the path and name of the workbook in the text box that QuickBooks opens after you click the radio button.
+To copy the report to a new workbook, select the Create New Worksheet drop-down list entry and then the In New Workbook radio option.
+To copy the report to a new worksheet in an existing workbook, select the Create New Worksheet drop-down list entry and then the In Existing Workbook radio button.

 You click the Hide Header button to remove the header information, such as the company name.
 If you hide the header, you can click the Hide Header button again to replace the header.